 DISC: Dominant, Influencing, Steady, Compliant.
-It’s one of quickest growing workplace profiling systems aside from Kiersey Temperament Sorter and the MBTI®.
+It’s one of quickest growing workplace profiling assessemnts aside from the Kiersey Temperament Sorter and MBTI®.
+Why’s that?

 The key quality that sets it apart from other personality inventories is its focus on communication: through speaking in meetings and writing through emails.